CompCogNeuro/sims/ch3/inhib/README.md

 * Reset the parameters to their default values using the `Defaults` button, click the `BidirNet` on to use that, and then Test to get the initial state of the network.
 This should reproduce the standard activation graph for the case with actual inhibitory neurons.

 * Now, set `FFFBInhib` on to use the FFFB function described in the main text.
 Also set the `HiddenGbarI` and `InhibGbarI` parameters to 1 (otherwise the computed inhibition will be inaccurate), and the rate constant parameters to their defaults for normal (non unit inhib) operation, which is `HiddenGTau` and `InhibGTau` both to 1.4.
-Finally, you need to turn off the inhibitory projections (when present, these will contribute in addition to whatever is computed by FFFB) -- set bdir_inhib_wt_scale.abs to 0 (this sets the absolute scaling factor to 0, effectively nullifying these connections).
-Hit Apply.

 * Press `Test Trial`.